Oops! Did you file for bankruptcy? Do you feel you will not recover from it? Better said, do you want to boost your credit score?

 The predicament of bankruptcy often arises because of unpaid debt.
 It can be quite frustrating when creditors are coming down with lawsuits for the inability to pay.

 Before filing bankruptcy, you need to know what your choices are.
 Bankruptcy claims are intelligible moves in dire financial crises.
 It gives you room to breathe and pay off debts incurred.
-However, there is a catch to this, and it is important we know the types of bankruptcy and their overall repercussions.
+However, there is a catch to this, and it is important we know the bankruptcy and their overall repercussions.

 Bankruptcy categorization is by chapters.

-Chapters are what guide the proceedings of filing for bankruptcy.
+Chapters guide the proceedings of filing for bankruptcy.
 There are four chapters or chapter numbers within Title 11 of the United States Code called bankruptcy of the federal bankruptcy code.
 These chapters factor in situations or scenarios of filing the bankruptcy report.
 Think of them as the different strokes for different folks.
 Therefore, you need to understand your financial state.
 There are chapters 7, 11, 12, and 13.

 Chapter 7 refers to the liquidation of assets.